 Ma says exploring Charleston on past visits left her contemplating the relationship between the city’s beauty and rich culture and its history of racial and socioeconomic oppression.
 Her feelings spilled out to create the gardens of dark and light that illuminate the opposing forces existing within the whole and the inseparable union between utopian ideals and dystopic realities created when human societies exclude some members from sharing in the full benefits of the paradises they build.

 “My heart and mind are full and heavy from the time spent in Charleston.
 This exhibition is a reflection of these moving and profound experiences,” says Ma.
-“Under the canopy of the ‘Cry Joy Park — Gardens of Light and Dark,’ can we come together and equitably share this world we have built together?”
+“Under the canopy of the ‘Cry Joy Park — Gardens of Dark and Light,’ can we come together and equitably share this world we have built together?”

 The exhibition will include series of community dinners celebrating some of those who have contributed to the making of the paradise that is Charleston, but might not have been invited to the harvest table in times past.
 Taking place in the galleries, these culinary feasts will feature meals by local chefs and will include performances and guided conversations on specific environmental justice themes related to the exhibition such as spirituality, food security, land politics, re-entry into society following incarceration and education.